 The coronavirus pandemic has upended our world, a world in which the number of privacy and security incidents will continue to soar.
 Following HIPAA guidelines for incident risk assessment not only ensures compliance but creates a consistent pattern for determining if an incident is a notifiable breach.

 Experts recommend implementing tools to automate as much of the incident response process as possible.
 Automation brings efficiency and consistency to every phase of incident response, including and especially the incident risk assessment.
-Given the uncertain times in which we live, that consistency is vital.
+Given the uncertain times in which we live, consistency is vital.